More To Sekiu Than Chinook

 Better yet, you might even encounter a larger spring Chinook migrating back to their final spawning destination.
-During the 2021 winter-spring fishery in Marine Area 5, which these waters are officially known as by the Washington Department of Fish and Wildlife fishery managers, some anglers claimed to have caught more of these larger-class fish.
+During recent winter-spring fisheries in Marine Area 5 some anglers claimed to have caught more of these larger-class fish.

 Access to the salmon fishing grounds — from Low Point at the mouth of the Lyre River on the eastern boundary heading west to the Sekiu River mouth — is relatively easy.